Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The NT - Propitiation

 Although propitiation is an obsolete word, we prefer it for its accuracy, and for distinguishing what the blood of Jesus did as opposed to what the blood of the sacrificial animals did.
+In biblical typology, atonement is merely a picture of something that would be fully realized in Christ.
 It serves to make the important distinction between the animal sacrifices and the all-sufficient, perfectly cleansing blood of Jesus.

-The Greek word for propitiation is unfortunately translated "atonement" in the NIV in each instance, although some translations (like the KJV) render it "propitiation."
+The Greek word for propitiation is unfortunately translated "atonement" in the NIV in each instance, although some translations (like the KJV) do render it "propitiation."
 There are two related Greek words in the NT for propitiation.
-The first is hilaskomai, which means, appeasement/satisfaction of divine wrath on sin, (https://biblehub.com/greek/2433.htm) which is found in two places:
+The first is hilaskomai, which means, appeasement/satisfaction of divine wrath on sin, I have mercy on, show favor to...
+I forgive, pardon.
+This word is found in two places:

 Lk.
 18:13 “But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, `God, have mercy on me, a sinner.’